3 tips to improve your writing by studying Elena Ferrante’s storytelling.

-- Use the first-person narration to tell your personal experience, but talk in the past tense so it looks more objective and persuasive.
+- Use the first-person narration to tell your experience.
+Talk in the past tense to look objective and persuasive.

-- Start from in medias res and then build from there.
+- Start from in medias res and build from there.

-- Explain how you felt not by saying “I was…“ but by showing your emotion in a situation or with your actions and thoughts.
+- Explain how you felt not by saying “I was/I felt…“.
+Instead,depict your emotion with your behavior and thoughts.

-- When retelling an incident, include dialogue and your own train of thought to make the read more compelling.
+- When describing an incident, put dialogue and your train of thought to make the read more compelling.

 The psychological transformation of the character / the Character arc

-Olga’s identity is closely connected to her marriage, and she feels lost after losing her husband.
-She hopes Mario will get back until the truth slaps her in the face.
+Olga’s identity is closely connected to her marriage, so she feels lost when Mario leaves her.
+She hopes he will get back until the truth slaps her in the face.

-You get to look at the sheer ugliness of her temporary insanity.
 When she sees who the other woman is, Olga has a breakdown.
-She does mean things out of her immense grief.
-Those who can‘t empathize with her may even hate her for her villainy.
+She does mean things out of her immense grief, and you may even hate her for that.

 But our heroine is only human.
 Her negative traits make her real and lovable.

-Then sets on a way to become an independent and self-aware woman.
+Then she sets on a way to become an independent and self-aware woman.

 The tip regarding the psychological transformation:

 - Don’t make your characters one-dimensional.
-The hero has flaws, just like the villain has virtues.
+Your hero has flaws, just like the villain has virtues.

 - Create a story where the character will gradually transform due to some force.